 Distribution and frequency

 Since 2012 the WHO has recorded a total of 2,428 confirmed cases of MERS-CoV worldwide, including 838 fatalities.

 Autochthonous (locally acquired) cases have so far only been reported in Middle Eastern countries: Saudi Arabia, United Arab Emirates, Iran, Jordan, Kuwait, Lebanon, Oman, Qatar and Yemen.
 Imported cases (or cases connected with such cases) have been observed in Algeria, Austria, China, Egypt, France, Germany, Greece, Italy, Malaysia, the Netherlands, the Philippines, South Korea, Thailand, Tunisia, Turkey, the UK and the United States.

-Most infections have been recorded on the Arabian Peninsula, particularly Saudi Arabia (85% of the confirmed cases).
+Most infections have been recorded on the Arabian Peninsula, particularly Saudi Arabia (85 percent of the confirmed cases).

 Travellers in endemic areas run the risk of being infected.
 In reality, however, the potential risk depends on possible contact with dromedaries (Arabian camels), their products or patients with the disease in medical establishments.
 Anyone staying in the countries affected should now avoid contact with sick people and animals (especially dromedaries), and pay attention to hand and food hygiene.
 In other words, they should wash their hands with soap and water (especially before and after touching animals), avoid eating undercooked meat, and drink milk only when pasteurised.